ZhangAIPI/TransferAttack/README.md

 ## Sub-branch: Bag of tricks

 Here, we intetegrate some of useful tricks to enhance the performance of existing adversarial attacks.
 Feel free to search the optima hyper-parameter to find the real-performance of different attacks.
+The updates of this branch may not be updated.
+Please check [the official TA library](https://github.com/Trustworthy-AI-Group/TransferAttack) for recent updates.

-***Notice*** The use of tricks to boost the performance depends on different models, datasets, and even library versions.
+***Notice:*** The use of tricks to boost the performance depends on different models, datasets, and even library versions.
 While we use different images in our paper with this open-source library,  we will continue our effort to update the known optima hyper-parameters for different attacks under the setting of this library, thus to benchmarking the attack performance of different methods for future research:)